-Organizational excellence refers to ongoing efforts to establish an internal framework of standards and processes intended to engage and motivate employees to deliver products and services that fulfill customer requirements within business expectations.
+Organizational excellence is defined as the ongoing efforts to establish an internal framework of standards and processes intended to engage and motivate employees to deliver products and services that fulfill customer requirements within business expectations.
 It is the achievement by an organization of consistent superior performance—for example, outputs that exceed meeting objectives, needs, or expectations.

 One program highlighting the traits and attributes of organizational excellence is the Malcolm Baldrige National Quality Award.
 In the Baldrige Excellence Framework, the attributes of organizational excellence include:

 - Human resources focus

 A similar protocol, the European Foundation for Quality Management (EFQM) Excellence Model, includes the following items:

 - People results

 The Union of Japanese Scientists and Engineers (JUSE) created the Deming Prize, with specific awards for individuals and for organizations and operating divisions.
 From a definition of “company-wide quality control” (CWQC), the Deming Prize identified multiple levels and categories of organizational excellence that include: